Core-halo scaling relations in self-interacting scalar field dark matter: Introduction

 \section{Introduction}

 The fuzzy dark matter (FDM) model has gained popularity in recent decades, hosting the idea that dark matter (DM) can be described by a classical scalar field with ultralight masses around $m\sim 10^{-22}$ eV$/c^2$.
-This tiny value for the mass gives rise to one of the key features of this type of model, which makes it different from other DM candidates: the de Broglie wavelength, $\lambda_{\text{dB}}$, is of the order of some kiloparsecs, encompassing the size of the galactic central regions.
-As a consequence, there is an effective quantum pressure that counteracts gravitational attraction and impacts the formation and evolution of structures.
+This tiny value for the mass gives rise to one of the key features of this type of model, which makes it different from other DM candidates: the de Broglie wavelength, $\lambda_{\text{dB}}$, is of the order of kiloparsecs, encompassing the size of the galactic central regions \citep{lee1996galactic, hu2000fuzzy, Matos1999et, peebles2000fluid, matos2024short}.
+As a consequence, there is an effective quantum pressure that counteracts gravitational attraction and impacts the formation and evolution of structure.
 In fact, it is well known that FDM halos are characterized by a central core configuration, also known as a soliton, surrounded by a (properly averaged) Navarro-Frenk-White (NFW) envelope \citep{schive2014understanding}.
-This represents a stark contrast to the standard Cold Dark Matter (CDM) model, where halos tend to exhibit cuspy profiles \citep{navarro1997universal}.
+This represents a stark contrast to the standard Cold Dark Matter (CDM) model, where halos tend to exhibit cuspy inner density profiles \citep{navarro1997universal}.

-Regarding the phenomenology of the FDM model, different scaling relations concerning halo characteristics have been reported in the literature \citep{nori2021scaling,burkert2020fuzzy, chan2022diversity}.
-This provides a useful framework for making estimates of the galactic components or to compare with observations \citet{stanek2010massive, lanzoni2004scaling, araya2009cosmology,burkert2020fuzzy,lopez2024estimating}.
+Regarding the phenomenology of the FDM model, different scaling relations concerning halo characteristics at large, compared to their central core properties, have been reported in the literature \citep{burkert2020fuzzy, nori2021scaling, chan2022diversity}.
+These relations provide a useful framework for making estimates of the galactic components and to compare with observations \citet{lanzoni2004scaling, araya2009cosmology, stanek2010massive, burkert2020fuzzy,lopez2024estimating}.

 In particular, the core-halo mass relation can provide insight into the interaction between the inner and outer regions of galactic systems.
 In the past, this relation has been inferred using mergers of idealized halos, cosmological simulations, or through semi-analytical approaches.
 However, the processes involved in halo formation and the impact on the core properties, which would allow us to estimate a universal scaling relation, are still subject of investigations.
-Understanding this phenomenon is crucial, since it provides a basis for comparison with observations which, at the same time, can be used to constrain the fundamental parameters of the FDM model.
+Understanding this phenomenon is crucial, since it provides a basis for comparison with observations which, at the same time, can be used to constrain the fundamental particle parameters of the FDM model.